Ernesto Báez

-Iván Roberto Duque Gaviria aka Ernesto Báez (May 9, 1955 – November 19, 2019) was a Colombian paramilitary leader and onetime member of the demobilized United Self-Defense Forces of Colombia (AUC).
+Iván Roberto Duque Gaviria Ernesto Báez (May 9, 1955 – November 19, 2019) was a Colombian paramilitary leader and onetime member of the demobilized United Self-Defense Forces of Colombia (AUC).
 Duque-Gaviria graduated as a lawyer from the Universidad de Caldas.

 Career

 Duque Gaviria began his career as a member of the Colombian Liberal Party.
 He was democratically elected as Mayor of the municipality of La Merced and later worked for the Empresas Públicas de Manizales.
 In 1982 founded the Asociación Campesina de Ganaderos y Agricultores del Magdalena Medio, ACDEGAM (Ranchers and Farmers of the Middle Magdalena Peasant Association) in Puerto Boyaca presumably as a facade for the creation of paramilitary groups in the troubled region.
 Duque Gaviria became an adviser to this organization and was later arrested in connection to paramilitary organizations accused by the Attorney General of Colombia.
 He was arrested and imprisoned at La Modelo Maximum Security Prison under assassination and confirmation of illegal paramilitary groups charges.